mikepack/pipes/README.md

 ## Support

-Pipes is currently tested under Ruby 1.9.3.
+Pipes makes use of Ruby 1.9's ordered hashes.
+No deliberate support for Ruby 1.8.

 ## Known Caveats